harshitg123/heroku_deployment/README.md

 :----------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------:
 ![](GitBash/5.PNG)                                                                              | ![](GitBash/6.PNG)

-Step 7: Run `git push heroku main` command, This will push our source code on app in heroku.
+Step 7: Run `git push heroku main` command, This will push our source code on app into heroku.
 :----------------------------------------------------------------------------------------------:
 ![](GitBash/7.PNG)